Your guide to cheap things to do in Orlando that are as memorable as they are value-packed, including Fun Spot America (pictured).

-What do you expect from an Orlando vacation?
+Can you expect once-in-a-lifetime experiences when you visit Orlando?
+Absolutely.
 Magical fun?
-Absolutely.
-Unique experiences?
 Definitely.
-Value for your money?
-You'd better believe it!
-From high-octane attractions, to collections of priceless works of art, to rare objects you must see to believe, here are 20 killer ways to enjoy Orlando on any budget — with an emphasis on enjoy.
+Great value for your money?
+You’d better believe it — after all, USA Today ranked us as the No. 1 most affordable vacation destination among top U.S. cities!
+From high-octane attractions to outdoor adventures, and priceless works of art to oddities you’ll have to see to believe, here are 20 ways to enjoy Orlando on any budget … with an emphasis on enjoy.

-Orlando Activities for $20 or Less Per Person
+Things to Do in Orlando for $20 or Less Per Person

-2. Ripley's Believe It or Not!: Interactive exhibits and artifacts can be found at this International Drive attraction that celebrates oddities from around the world.
-Admission is $19.99 for adults and $12.99 for children 3-11 when purchased from Visit Orlando, with kids under 3 free.
+Interactive exhibits and artifacts can be discovered at this famous I-Drive attraction, which celebrates oddities from around the world … and appears to be falling into a massive sinkhole!
+(Don’t worry, it’s not actually going anywhere.)
+Admission is $19.99 for adults and $12.99 for children ages 3-11 when purchased from Visit Orlando.
+Kids under 3 are free.

-3. Crayola Experience: Located at The Florida Mall, this two-story, 70,000-square-foot family attraction provides a full day of creative, colorful fun with 26 hands-on activities, including drip art and a color playground.
-When purchased from Visit Orlando, tickets are just $18.95 each.
+Located at The Florida Mall®, this 2-story, 70,000-square-foot family attraction provides a full day of creative, colorful fun with 26 hands-on activities, including drip art, a color playground and much more.
+When purchased from Visit Orlando, tickets are just $19.99 each.

-5. Central Florida Zoo & Botanical Gardens: See more than 500 animals, including rare and endangered species, as well as 23 acres of gardens in Sanford, about 25 minutes from downtown Orlando.
-Admission is $19.50 for adults, $15.95 for seniors, $13.75 for children ages 3-12, and free for kids under 3.
+See more than 500 animals, including rare and endangered species, as well as 23 acres of gardens in Sanford, about 30 minutes north of downtown Orlando.
+When purchased online, admission is $19.50 for adults, $15.95 for seniors, $13.75 for children ages 3-12, and free for kids under 3.